 - The locked status of elements generated by the Grasshopper code is similar to the "preview" status in Rhino.
 Parameters of locked elements can be modified only through the Grasshopper code.
 After the elements are unlocked, their parameters can be modified in ARCHICAD. - By default, a generated AC element's parameters which are not controlled by the GH code will have the same settings as the Default Settings of the corresponding tool in ARCHICAD at the time the element was generated. - Certain parameters of generated AC elements (those which are used in the node of the generating component or their Settings nodes) can be edited in Grasshopper, as well as in ARCHICAD after the elements are unlocked.
 However, the Grasshopper-based parameter control takes priority over that in ARCHICAD as long as the GH-AC Connection is active.
 If a parameter of an AC component in Grasshopper is assigned a value (e.g. you add a Number Slider), then that value will be applied every time the Grasshopper code is executed.
-If you
+If you previously assigned a custom value to that element parameter in ARCHICAD, then that custom value, too, will be overridden when the Grasshopper code is executed.

-- previously assigned a custom value to that element parameter in ARCHICAD, then that custom value, too, will be overridden when the Grasshopper code is executed. - If you modify the parameter of a generated element in ARCHICAD using the element's Settings dialog box, and if that parameter is not controlled in Grasshopper (either because the parameter is not available in the generating component or because the parameter has no assigned value in GH), then your modification remains in effect, even if the Grasshopper code is executed. - If the GH-AC Connection is not active, then the GH code has no effect on the ARCHICAD project.
+- If you modify the parameter of a generated element in ARCHICAD using the element's Settings dialog box, and if that parameter is not controlled in Grasshopper (either because the parameter is not available in the generating component or because the parameter has no assigned value in GH), then your modification remains in effect, even if the Grasshopper code is executed. - If the GH-AC Connection is not active, then the GH code has no effect on the ARCHICAD project.
 You can then freely modify even those elements originally generated by Grasshopper code.
-However, once you reactivate the GH-AC Connection, the GH code again takes precedence in terms of controlling the parameters. - It is not recommended to use copy-paste to replicate elements in ARCHICAD which were generated from GH code, because the next time the GH code is executed, the elements created by copy-paste will be deleted.
-The reason is that copied element has the same special ID that was assigned to the original element in the GH code.
-Grasshopper will detect such duplicate elements and delete them.
+However, once you reactivate the GH-AC Connection, the GH code again takes precedence in terms of controlling the parameters. - If you use copy-paste to replicate elements in ARCHICAD which were generated from GH code, then the duplicates will lose their connection to the Grasshopper code.
+Use this method to create and compare various designs by trying different values for the Grasshopper parameters. - Suspended Connection: As long as a dialog box is open in ARCHICAD, awaiting user input, the connection between Grasshopper and ARCHICAD is suspended.
+Even if the user changes an input value in Grasshopper, the change will not take effect until the dialog box in ARCHICAD is closed.
+Feedback on the suspended connection is shown in ARCHICAD's Grasshopper Palette: the green connection icon stops spinning.
+In Grasshopper, the nodes with pending input in ARCHICAD's direction will turn yellow.
+A message also pops up to inform the user of which dialog must be closed before the Grasshopper ARCHICAD Connection is resumed.